You wont believe some of these different types of yoga and their benefits.

 Anusara also focuses on flow by making us more aware of vinyasa (coordination of breath with body).

 Is Anusara The Right Type Of Yoga Right For You?

-Anusara is a good middle-of-the-road yoga practice.
+Anusara is a good middle-of-the-road practice.
 It is good exercise without being too taxing.
 And it strengthens the body while also improving flexibility.

-For these reasons, Anusara is perfect for people who are looking for a moderately challenging yoga practice that leaves you feeling truly positive.
+For these reasons, Anusara is perfect for people who are looking for a moderately challenging practice that leaves you feeling truly positive.

 - Gentle exercise for people of various fitness levels